 This is another opportunity to work keywords into a page while working on your SEO checklist.
-Plus, you need to consider those in your audience who may be using a screen-reader and ensuring that your site is fully accessible.
+Plus, you need to consider those in your audience who may be using a screen reader and ensure that your site is fully accessible.

 While not necessarily a direct ranking factor – Schema.org markup goes right to the heart of building context.

-Using the appropriate structured data markup for your website content can help provide another cue to the search engines as to what segment or category your subject matter is in.
+Using the appropriately structured data markup for your website content can help provide another cue to the search engines regarding what segment or category your subject matter is in.